datacapsystems/DSIEMVAndroidDemo/README.md

 ### Report bugs
-If you encounter any bugs or issues with the latest version of DSIEMVAndroid, please report them to us by opening a [GitHub Issue](https://github.com/datacapsystems/DSIEMVAndroidDemo/issues)!
+If you encounter any bugs or issues with the latest version of dsiEMVAndroid, please report them to us by opening a [GitHub Issue](https://github.com/datacapsystems/DSIEMVAndroidDemo/issues)!